Redlands, California: Citrus

 In the spring of 1882, Mr. E. J. Waite of Wisconsin planted the first orange grove in the city.
 For almost 75 years, the city was the center of the largest navel orange-producing region in the world.
 By the late 1930s, Redlands was a fruit-packing center surrounded by more than 15000 acre of citrus groves.
 The city produced more than 4,200 railcars of navel oranges and 1,300 cars of Valencia oranges during the 1937–38 growing season.
 During the 1930s and 1940s, labor activists campaigned in the canneries and packing houses for union representation and higher wages.
 The United Cannery, Agricultural, Packing, and Allied Workers of America (UCAPAWA) won 13 National Labor Relations Board representation elections in the Riverside-Redlands area in 1943.
 In 1945, the first annual Orange Queen Ball at the Redlands City Auditorium was held to raise funds for the union.

-The citrus industry declined in the area as more agricultural areas were replaced by subdivisions, and all three citrus packing houses (two in downtown and one on San Bernardino Avenue) had closed by the end of the 20th century.
+The citrus industry declined in the area due to restrictions on the citrus growers by the newly formed EPA established by President Richard Nixon.
+As more growers sold their land, Developers replaced orange groves with subdivisions, and all three citrus packing houses (two in downtown and one on San Bernardino Avenue) had closed by the end of the 20th century.
 The last packing house, Redlands Foothill Grove, closed in 2023.